 Judges may want to forbid this Power to any player characters or restrict it to characters with high Karma.
 In that case, players should roll again for a new Power.

-Optional Powers include HyperIntelligence and Total Memory.
+Optional Powers include

+HyperIntelligence and Total Memory.

+The Nemesis for this Power is Mari

 The Nemesis for this Power is Magic Control/ Negation.